 - Install an elevated toilet seat, non-slip mats, and grab bars.
 If you don’t currently have these safety items in place in the bathroom, now is the perfect time to reduce the risk of falls.

 Compassionate Nursing Services’ skilled care professionals are available to perform a walk-through of your house as well and to make additional suggestions for home modifications for the elderly to improve comfort and safety for a loved one with Alzheimer’s.
-Reach out to us via our online contact form, or give us a call at 314-432-4312 for more information about our trusted home care nursing services and home and respite care in Oakville and and the surrounding communities.
+Reach out to us via our online contact form, or give us a call at 314-432-4312 for more information about our trusted home care nursing services and home and respite care in Oakville and the surrounding communities.